Ramduth/MD/DEPLOY_TO_RENDER.md

-# Deploying to Render
+# Deploying to Render (Free Tier)

-This guide will walk you through deploying both the backend (Node.js/Express) and frontend (React/Vite) to Render.
+This guide will walk you through deploying both the backend (Node.js/Express) and frontend (React/Vite) to Render using the FREE tier.

 ## Prerequisites

-1. A [Render account](https://render.com/) (free tier is sufficient)
+1. A [Render account](https://render.com/) - **FREE account, no credit card needed**
 2. A GitHub account
 3. Your code pushed to a GitHub repository

+## Important: Avoiding Payment Requirements

+Render should NOT ask for payment information for free tier services.
+If it does:

+1. **Make sure you're signed up with a free account** (not a trial)
+2. **Deploy services individually** instead of using Blueprint
+3. **Select "Free" plan explicitly** when creating services
+4. **Use Static Site for frontend** (always free) instead of Web Service

 ## Step 1: Push Your Code to GitHub